 The Company through its subsidiary SecurityNational Mortgage, has a line of credit with Comerica Bank.
 This agreement with the bank allows SecurityNational Mortgage to borrow up to \$75,000,000 for the sole purpose of funding mortgage loans.
-The agreement charges interest at the 1-Month SOFR rate plus 2.50% and matures on May 26, 2023.
+The agreement charges interest at the 1-Month SOFR rate plus 2.50% and expires on December 31, 2023 and will not be renewed as a result of the lender exiting the market place.
 The Company is required to comply with covenants for adjusted tangible net worth, unrestricted cash balance, and minimum combined pre-tax income (excluding any changes in the fair value of mortgage servicing rights) of at least \$1.00 on a rolling twelve months.

 The Company through its subsidiary SecurityNational Mortgage, has a line of credit with U.S Bank.
-This agreement with the bank allows SecurityNational Mortgage to borrow up to \$50,000,000 for the sole purpose of funding mortgage loans.
-The agreement charges interest at 2.10% plus the greater of (i) 0%, and (ii) the one-month forward-looking term rate based on SOFR and matures on June 2, 2023.
+This agreement with the bank allows SecurityNational Mortgage to borrow up to \$25,000,000 for the sole purpose of funding mortgage loans.
+The agreement charges interest at 2.10% plus the greater of (i) 0%, and (ii) the one-month forward-looking term rate based on SOFR and matures on December 1, 2023.
 The Company is required to comply with covenants for adjusted tangible net worth, unrestricted cash balance, and minimum combined pre-tax income (excluding any changes in the fair value of mortgage servicing rights) of at least \$1.00 on a rolling twelve months.